dinhnhobao/urops/label_examples/label_spots/README.md

 3. Store the labels `.csv` file in `../../data/labels/` and the cropped images in `../../data/cropped/cropped_{date}/`, where date is the date these pictures were taken.
-4. The data is now ready for serialization if you do not wish to add any more day's worth of data to `../../data/`.
+4. The data is now ready for serialization using `../../save_date/serialize_dataset.ipynb` if you do not wish to add any more day's worth of data to `../../data/`.